 Fertility is a 5th vital sign for women.
 Any irregularities with your menstrual cycle is an indication of hormonal or metabolic imbalance in the body.
 These imbalances can cause cardiovascular disease, diabetes, digestive disorders, thyroid dysfunction, and more.
 By tracking your fertlity as a measure of your overall health, you can make informed decisions regarding your healthcare.

-When it comes to food and nutrition, I recommend focusing on gut health and repair, regardless of your personal food philosophy.
+When it comes to food and nutrition, I recommend focusing on gut health, regardless of your personal food philosophy.
 The Body Ecology Diet and Clean Gut are two books that offer in-depth guidance on restoring healthy gut flora and improving digestion, two areas that are instrumental in achieving optimal health and improving fertility, especially for those trying to conceive.

-While I believe that there’s no one-size-fits-all diet for everyone, especially for women with PCOS and fertility issues, I’ve seen successful outcomes in women who adapt a whole foods diet higher in fat and protein, with most of their carbohydrates coming from vegetables, especially leafy greens and cruciferous vegetables.
-If you have thyroid concerns you will need to adjust your intake of cruciferous vegetables.
+While I believe that there’s no one-size-fits-all diet for everyone, especially for women with PCOS and fertility issues, I’ve seen successful outcomes in myself and in women who transition to a whole foods diet higher in fat and protein, with most of their carbohydrates coming from vegetables, especially leafy greens and cruciferous vegetables.
+If you have thyroid concerns you will need to adjust your intake of cruciferous vegetables and raw vegetables in general.
 A health coach or functional medicine practitioner who specializes in thyroid health can support you with this.